meteor/meteor/content/code-style.md

 <h4 id="eslint-atom">Atom</h4>

-Using ESLint with Atom is simple.
-Just install these three packages:
+Install these three packages to use ESLint with Atom:

 ```bash
 apm install language-babel